sc-voice/sc-voice/docs/en/401-acknowledgements.md

 #### Core Voice team:
 - **Karl Lew:** Initiator and leading developer
-- **Sabbamitta Anagarika:** Testing, planning, organization and coordination; German translation of web interface and texts for the accompanying German website *Dhammaregen*
+- **Sabbamitta Anagarika:** Testing, planning, organization and coordination; <a href="https://sc-voice.github.io/sc-voice/en/500-intro-de">German translation of web interface and texts for the accompanying German website *Dhammaregen*</a>

 #### Others (in alphabetical order):
 - **Abhibhu Bhikkhu:** Hindi translation of web interface